-CRICHTON’S WORK EXPLORES THEMES SUCH AS COLLECTIVE DISILLUSIONMENT WITH CONTEMPORARY LIFE, ALIENATION IN THE DIGITAL AGE, AND THE SEARCH FOR IDENTITY, COMMUNITY, AND BELONGING.
+CRICHTON’S WORK EXPLORES THEMES SUCH AS the COLLECTIVE subconscious, her own lived contemporary experience, AND THE SEARCH FOR IDENTITY, COMMUNITY, AND BELONGING in the digital age.
 THROUGH HER WORK CRICHTON SEEKS TO EMBRACE AND TRANSMUTE THE CONTRADICTIONS INHERENT IN MODERN LIFE.
 HER WORK OSCILLATES BETWEEN PLAYFUL OPTIMISM AND UNCERTAIN DARKNESS, UNDERSCORING THE FRAGILITY AND INTERCONNECTEDNESS OF HUMAN EXPERIENCES ACROSS CULTURES.

 The Facts

 These themes are transmuted into a strong visual language that is abstract yet evocative.
 Through a process based approach her work transforms abstract concepts such as time and the collective subconscious into an offbeat visual experience.
 Interested in transience, memory, identity and the passage of time, each mark acts as a record of a movement, a happening, a state of mind/mental landscape.
-Embracing uncertainty, and a willingness to make mistakes, her approach to art making is an ode to the process itself- which in turn is an ode to the eternal now.
+Her charged, mixed media canvases are a mode of thinking.
+Crichton’s canvases move through the tension of destruction and resolution. layers of mark making and drawing like structures create biomorphic forms that create atmospheric, psychological landscapes.

 Crichton’s creative process is visceral, akin to surrealist automatism where she taps into raw realms of creativity through the subconscious.
 Drawing from her own sketches and the urban environment as source material, she allows inks to stain and bleed into raw canvas, scrapes and scratches away layers of paint, and obscures symbols and graffiti-like marks with contemplative veils of washes.
 Crichton’s process is a delicate balance between intuitive raw energy and deliberate, intentional movements.
 Her canvases, reminiscent of the patina of city walls, are textured and layered, bearing the marks of time and human interaction.
 This process of adding and subtracting creates compositions packed with punchy colours and dark gestures, conveying a powerful attitude.
 Her work is both challenging and thought-provoking.